 - Small = 1.5 oz

 Most hobby and backyard farmers have less technical ways of weighing their eggs.
 Some don’t weigh or size their eggs at all.
-The cartons I offer from my farm have a wide variety of shapes and sizes.
-The small ones are great for a small snack, the large are great for baking.
-For those farmers that do weigh their eggs, some use a kitchen scale and others use one of these egg scales:
+The cartons I offer from my farm have various shapes and sizes.
+The small ones are great for a small snack, the large ones are great for baking.
+For those farmers that do weigh their eggs, some use a kitchen scale, and others use one of these egg scales:

 I heard that jumbo eggs come from birds at the end of their laying cycle.
 Is that true?

-Age certainly plays a part with egg size.
+Age certainly plays a part in egg size.
 When chickens begin laying, they lay small pullet-sized eggs, often only a fraction of the size they will lay as adults.
-It can take three or four months for a chicken to start laying their adult sized eggs.
-As the bird ages, they lay less often.
+It can take three or four months for a chicken to start laying their adult-sized eggs.
+As the birds age, they lay less often.
 It is not uncommon for the eggs to be larger when they are laid less often.
 My Ameraucana rarely lays anymore, but when she does, it’s a large and almost completely round blue egg.